Cystoisospora belli

 • Isospora is the least commonly seen Coccidial infection compared to Toxoplasma or Cryptosporidia.

-• Epidemiology: worldwide, but especially seen in tropical/subtropical environs, especially in the Caribbean, Central and S. America, India, Africa, and S.E.
+• Epidemiology: It is worldwide but especially prevalent in tropical/subtropical environments, especially in the Caribbean, Central and South America, India, Africa, and S.E.
 Asia.

 • In the U.S., usually associated with HIV infection and institutional living.